AryaAshish/kangaroorooms-ui/README.md

 ## How to contribute
 1. Clone and download as mentioned above.
 2. Do changes and commit to local branch.
-3. *Always create pull request to the development brach*
+3. *Always create pull request to the development branch*
 4. Try to match the coding style